-Output 3.1 Tree nurseries established to enhance resilience to climate change

-The project will promote the establishment of tree nurseries to enable restore the coastal vegetation in degraded areas, and to generate income from the sale of seedlings.
-Population growth and economic development involving increased urbanization and increased investment in the tourism industry have led to clearing of coastal forests for housing and charcoal making to cater for biomass energy demand.
+Output 3.1 Tree nurseries established to enhance resilience to climate change urbanization and increased investment in the tourism industry have led to clearing of coastal forests for housing and charcoal making to cater for biomass energy demand.
 The removal of mangrove cover has led to salt water inundation into farmlands and scarcity of freshwater, resulting to food insecurity and scarcity of freshwater.
 The communities in Gando and Kangani (Pemba), Kizingo and Mto wa pwani (Unguja) support mangrove restoration and tree planting initiatives that will provide them with alternative source of energy and livelihoods.
 Therefore, the seedlings will be supplied to institutions and individuals.
 Mangrove tree seedlings will be given priority given the ecosystem services they provide in the marine ecosystem and their high carbon sequestration potential.
 Other indigenous tree seedlings that are location specific and fruit tree seedlings will also be supplied to groups that will be formed and comprising of a gender responsive presentation.
+This activity is expected to benefit a total of 2,100 households residing in the selected locations of Unguja and Pemba islands.